darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 : Never use agx together with another display transform module (i.e. [_sigmoid_](./sigmoid.md), [_filmic rgb_](./filmic-rgb.md) or [_base curve_](./base-curve.md)).

 adjust for the mid-tones first
-: The sigmoid curve pivots around middle gray.
+: The curve pivots around middle gray.
 Before using agx, you should first use the [_exposure_](./exposure.md) module to adjust the mid-tones to your liking.

 # module controls